-- (b) Employees may request pursuant to Article 13.06 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (c) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the employer. - (d) Vacations may be taken as earned in allotment of weeks (i.e., one week equals five (5) vacation days and at least two days off for full-time (Prorated for part-time) or as per 13.08 (a) (ii). - (e) Vacation quotas will not be unduly restrictive. - (f) The Employer will give consideration to an employee's request for vacation between the period December 15 and January 5, provided the employee will be fulfilling their commitment to work either Christmas or New Year's. - 13.09 The vacation year for scheduling purposes shall be the period of January 1 to December 1 of any year. - 13.10 Full-time employees may not waive a vacation and draw double pay.
+- (d) The number of staff allowed to be on vacation at the same time will be determined by the home.
+The number will not be unduly restrictive. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the Employer. - (f) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (g) Subject to operational requirements, the Employer will give consideration to employee requests for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's.